Comparing Social Justice Movements

 Earlier this year, Christopher Sebastian shared with us some great tips on how to have effective conversations about intersectionality, the first of which was to focus on comparing systems of oppression rather than oppressed individuals.
 Today, I’d like to talk about another intersectional discussion that can be tricky to navigate: comparing social justice movements.

 There are those who object to the use of images, quotes and other tools from past social justice movements, such as the Civil Rights Movement, to emphasize the importance of specific tactics in the Animal Liberation Movement.
-A common response amongst liberationists to such critiques is to cry speciesism: They [the person or persons taking offense] are just offended that they, as humans, are being in any way likened to nonhumans—the very definition of speciesism!
+A common response amongst liberationists to such critiques is to cry speciesism: They are just offended that they, as humans, are being in any way likened to nonhumans—the very definition of speciesism!
 I empathize with this sentiment, particularly when it comes to rhetoric depicting violence against nonhumans; for instance, I have a really hard time calling what happens to dairy cows “artificial insemination,” as artificial insemination in the human realm is an act to which a mother-to-be consents—indeed, one the mother-to-be requests— whereas dairy cows have granted us no such consent.

 That said, there is historical precedent, both with respect to comparing oppressed individuals (which is why it’s best to just leave this one off of the table) and comparing social justice movements as a whole, for certain comparisons to trigger offense.
 The chronology of social justice progress in some places is one reason.
 In Ishmael Reed’s Blues City: A Walk in Oakland, Ishmael writes: